 Two weeks ago, I shared some common frustrations that come up when you’re launching or starting a YouTube channel.
 Then last week I shared the full recap of my recent program launch, and a big part of that launch was, obviously, promoting it.
 Today, I wanted to talk to you about my favorite ways to promote content online without feeling sleazy and without using ads, but it still be effective.

 These tactics could be used to promote a new blog, a new service, or whatever else you need to get out to more people.
 It’s not just specifically for only promoting content.
-If you need to start creating content for your business, check out Content to Clients!

 or listen to it here: